 Former President Bill Clinton is no stranger to heart disease.
 In 2004 he had quadruple bypass surgery to repair the damaged arteries in his heart.
 But it wasn't until 2010—after suffering chest pains that led to the placement of two coronary stents—that he decided to convert to a vegan lifestyle.

 In an interview with AARP magazine, Clinton claimed this dietary change helped him lose 30 pounds, improved his overall energy level, and ultimately extended his life.
-Unfortunately diabetes and heart disease are closely related.
-In fact, having diabetes doubles your risk of heart attack or stroke so steps taken to to better your heart health are good for blood glucose control, too.
+Unfortunately, diabetes and heart disease are closely related.
+In fact, having diabetes doubles your risk of heart attack or stroke so steps taken to better your heart health are good for blood glucose control, too.

 Although it may seem extreme to some, a plant-based diet has been shown to decrease the risk of heart disease and improve outcomes for those with a history of cardiac disease.
-Many studies have found a relationship with a diet rich in plant based foods such as fruits and vegetables, nuts, and whole grains to be associated with a significantly lower risk of coronary artery disease and stroke .
+Many studies have found a relationship with a diet rich in plant-based foods such as fruits and vegetables, nuts, and whole grains to be associated with a significantly lower risk of coronary artery disease and stroke.

-Although you don’t need to become a vegan to fight against heart disease, adding more plant-based foods into your meal plan can help in the battle to maintain a healthy heart.
+You don’t need to become a vegan to fight against heart disease, but adding more plant-based foods into your meal plan can help in the battle to maintain a healthy heart.
 The Nurses' Health Study and the Health Professionals' Follow-Up Study found an increased intake of fruits and vegetables, particularly green leafy vegetables and vitamin C-rich fruits and vegetables, appears to have a protective effect against coronary heart disease.